-Any new parent knows, babies have a way of getting their point across.
-Did you know that there are actually six different types of cries?
-Each of them convey a different message.
-It is important to be in tune to the subtle differences in cries so that we can effectively meet our baby’s needs.
+It is important to be in tune with the subtle differences in cries to meet our baby’s needs.
 It is also important not to squelch the cries with a pacifier when the baby is truly trying to tell us something.
 Most cries differ in sound, frequency, and pitch and are accompanied by other cues to help us figure out what the baby is saying (or screaming).

 1. Hungry Cry